HELLO, THIS IS YOUR EDITOR, LEO HAMEL.

 Browsing the aisle of any supplement store, it’s easy to get overwhelmed by the wide selection of protein powders.
-Aside from all of the enticing flavors, there are a number of different protein sources to choose from, making your options even more varied.
+Aside from all of the enticing flavors, there are several different protein sources to choose from, making your options even more varied.
 So, how does one decide which protein powder best suits their body’s needs?
-Narrowing your choices is easier than you might think, once you’ve clearly defined your personal health and fitness goals.
+Narrowing your choices is easier than you might think once you’ve clearly defined your health and fitness goals.
 For more detailed tips to finding the best protein powder, continue reading!

 Types of Protein Powder

 There are a number of different types of protein powder, each with its own unique benefits.
 Perhaps you’re looking for the best protein powder for weight loss, or maybe muscle gain is your ultimate goal.
 Knowing the difference between various types of protein powders will help you decide which works best for achieving your objectives.